 Russia is home to one of the most extensive railway networks in the world.
 As a result, full train timetables or complete network maps are a thing of the past.
-Thankfully, Russian Railways has a searchable online timetable in English, so you find itineraries with the English-language names of cities in the Latin alphabet.
+Instead, Russian Railways has a searchable online timetable in English, so you can find itineraries with the English-language names of cities in the Latin alphabet.

 International trains in Russia